asilvas/node-image-steam/packages/image-steam-bench/README.md

 # isteamb

 Benchmark for Image Steam to help determine ideal hardware configurations and load levels.
+Designed to support load testing of large configurations, where every simulated user has it's own dedicated thread, and the origin proxy has it's own dedicated process.

 ![Dashboard](https://raw.githubusercontent.com/asilvas/node-image-steam/master/packages/image-steam-bench/docs/dashboard.jpg)

 ## Getting Started

-* Add `isteamb` HTTP mapping to your Image-Steam configuration, allowing this benchmark to act as origin.
+* Add `isteamb` HTTP mapping to your [Image-Steam configuration](https://github.com/asilvas/node-image-steam/blob/master/scripts/dev.js#L50-L55), allowing this benchmark to act as origin.
 * Install via `npm i -g image-steam-bench`
-* Run benchmark via `isteamb run http://localhost:8080/isteamb --port 12124`
+* Run benchmark via `isteamb run http://localhost:8080/isteamb --port 12124`, where the URL is pointing to the Image-Steam endpoint, and the port is where Image-Steam is [configured](https://github.com/asilvas/node-image-steam/blob/master/scripts/dev.js#L50-L55) to connect to for `isteamb` requests.

 ### CLI Options